-Grantees are encouraged to use the iEdison System to disclose NSF subject inventions.
+Grantees are required to use the iEdison System to disclose NSF subject inventions.
 Detailed instructions for use of that system are provided at: http://s-edison.info.nih.gov/iEdison/ and should be followed for NSF subject inventions except that:

 - a.
 All communications required must be provided electronically as a PDF or TIFF file through iEdison unless prior permission for another form of submission is obtained from the NSF Patent Assistant. - b.
-NSF does not require either an Annual Utilization Report or a Final Invention Statement and Certification.
+NSF may request a Utilization or other report or statement regarding a subject invention.

-Questions on use of iEdison and requests for permission to submit material in other forms may be sent to the NSF Patent Assistant at patents@nsf.gov, or at the Office of the General Counsel, National Science Foundation, 4201 Wilson Boulevard, Arlington, VA 22230.
+Questions on use of iEdison and requests for permission to submit material in other forms may be sent to the NSF Patent Assistant at patents@nsf.gov, or at the Office of the General Counsel, National Science Foundation, 2415 Eisenhower Avenue, Alexandria, VA 22314.